hiepm94/Mono-Notes-App-integrating-ChatGPT/README.md

-# Mono Notes Mobile App
+# Mono Notes - Minimal Notetaking Mobile App integrating ChatGPT

-This project is written about a Note App named MonoApp for Android.
+This project is written about a Note App named Mono Notes for Android.
 After some research, we decided to build a Note App with simple features.
 After that, we want to experiment with integrating ChatGPT into the project.
 All of this is only for learning and researching purposes.
 ## Acknowledgements

  - [UI concept](https://dribbble.com/shots/11123324-Notes-App)